dannydabbles/dreamdeck/plan.md

 ---

-## **Phase 6: Final Integration and Cleanup**
+## **Phase 6: Final Integration and Cleanup** ✅ *Completed*

 **Goal:** Remove obsolete code, update documentation, and ensure all tests pass.

-**Tasks:**
+**Status:**
-- Remove any remaining obsolete code or references to the old workflow.
+✅ All obsolete code and references to the old workflow have been removed.
-- Update CLI and Chainlit event handlers to use the new supervisor workflow.
+✅ CLI and Chainlit event handlers are fully integrated with the new supervisor workflow.
-- Update documentation to reflect the new architecture.
+✅ Documentation and plan.md updated to reflect the new architecture.
-- Run and fix all tests to ensure correctness.

-**Tips:**
-- Run `make test` to verify.
-- Update README and any user-facing docs.
+✅ All tests pass.

+**Helpful notes for future development:**
+- The codebase is now fully migrated to the langgraph-supervisor pattern.
+- All agents and tools are stateless, LLM-backed, and orchestrated by the supervisor.
+- The CLI and Chainlit event handlers are up-to-date and use the new workflow.
+- The test suite covers all major components and integration points.
+- You can now focus on feature development, prompt tuning, or further optimization.

 ---